 - Guide to writing effective project applications for development policy activities in Germany (Handreichung zur wirkungsorientierten Antragstellung in der entwicklungspolitischen Inlandsarbeit "Wirkt so oder so") by the Berlin development policy advice centre (Berliner Entwicklungspolitischer Ratschlag) and the North-South Bridges Foundation (Stiftung Nord-Süd-Brücken).

 - Expert guide to global education (Handbuch Globales Lernen für Referent_innen) by the development policy education and information centre in Berlin (Entwicklungspolitisches Bildungs- und Informationszentrum Berlin, EPIZ Berlin).

 - Global education in Berlin schools – a guide to teaching social and natural sciences and languages at secondary level (Globales Lernen an Berliner Schulen – Handreichung für den Unterricht der Sekundarstufen in gesellschafts- und naturwissenschaftlichen Fächern und Sprachen) by EPIZ Berlin, Engagement Global.
-A conference will take place in September 2020 to review the list of recommendations.
+A conference took place in September 2020 to review the list of recommendations.